1. What are the characteristics of the primary crystalline structure of the weld?

 At this point, the crack’s harm is reduced accordingly.

 12. What are the reasons for brittle fracture of welded structure?

 Answer: the causes of fracture can be basically summarized into three aspects:

 (1) Insufficient human nature of materials

-In addition, with the development of low alloy high strength steel, the strength index is rising, but the plasticity and toughness are reduced.
+Furthermore, with the advancements in low alloy high strength steel, the strength index has risen while the plasticity and toughness have decreased.

-In most cases, brittle fracture starts from the welding zone, so the insufficient toughness of weld and heat affected zone is often the main reason for low stress brittle failure.
+In most scenarios, brittle fracture initiates from the welding zone.
+Therefore, the inadequate toughness of the weld and the heat-affected zone is frequently the primary cause of low stress brittle failure.